Check My Driving Licence Points: View Status And Points

 Check My Driving Licence Points

-Checking your driving licence points means accessing your official DVLA driving record online.
-The service allows you to see active penalty points, endorsement codes, vehicle entitlements, and licence status.
+Checking your driving licence points means accessing your official DVLA driving record through the secure GOV.UK portal.
+The dashboard displays active penalty points, endorsement offence codes, vehicle categories, and current licence validity.

 To log in securely, you usually need: